 A person commits indecent exposure if that person exposes her/his genitals in any public place or in any place where there are present other persons under circumstances in which one knows or should know that this conduct is likely to offend, affront, or alarm.

 Dating violence is any act of violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on the victim’s statement and with consideration of the type and length of the relationship and the frequency of interaction between the persons involved in the relationship.
 Two people may be in a romantic or intimate relationship, regardless of whether the relationship is sexual in nature; however, neither a casual acquaintance nor ordinary fraternization between two individuals in a business or social context shall constitute a romantic or intimate relationship.
 This definition does not include acts covered under domestic violence.

 Domestic violence is any violent felony or misdemeanor crime committed by a current or former spouse or intimate partner of the victim, a person sharing a child with the victim, or a person cohabitating with the victim as a spouse or intimate partner.

-Wesleyan prohibits intimate relationships between employees and students.
+Wesleyan prohibits physical and/or emotional intimate relationships between employees and students.
 Wesleyan will not tolerate the corruption of professional standards, authority and duties by such relationships.
 This may be grounds for the employee’s dismissal from Wesleyan.

-The College encourages all community members to report sexual assault and harassment in order to achieve a campus environment that maximizes its community members’ academic pursuits and positive feelings of community.
+All community members, whether directly or indirectly connected to Wesleyan College, are encouraged to report sexual assault, harassment, or any conduct prohibited under Wesleyan’s Title IX Policy in order to achieve a campus environment that maximizes its community members’ academic pursuits and positive feelings of community.
 The College will respond to any information it receives, whether from a Complainant or third party or anonymously against a named respondent.

-The Title IX coordinator, working with the Title IX team, will ensure that the College responds to all reports in a timely, effective, and consistent manner and treats each individual with dignity and respect.
-The Title IX team consists of the Title IX coordinator, director of human resources, chief of police, and judicial affairs officer and others, as applicable.
+The Title IX Coordinator, working with the Title IX team, will ensure that the College responds to all reports in a timely, effective, and consistent manner and treats each individual with dignity and respect.
+The Title IX team consists of the Title IX Coordinator, Director of Human Resources, Deputy Title IX Coordinators and others, as applicable.
 The Title IX Coordinator, along with the Title IX team, is charged with coordinating the review, investigation, and resolution of all reports to ensure consistent responsiveness, and the integrated provision of interim measures to support the individuals involved and to protect the College community.
 The College is committed to using a consistent and informed response to create a culture of accountability.
-The Title IX team is positioned to provide seamless support, assess individual and campus safety, and effectively respond to allegations of sexual assault and harassment.
+The Title IX team is positioned to provide seamless support, assess individual and campus safety, and effectively respond to allegations of sexual misconduct.

 Additionally, when the College becomes aware of allegations of sexual assault or harassment, it will take prompt and effective action to address immediate concerns.
-This action may include an initial assessment of safety and well-being, interim provisions for immediate protection and support for a Complainant.
-Such measures may include issuing a “cease all contact” directive the respondent, changes to the Complainant’s living, learning or work environments, limit the access the respondent has to such environments, or providing academic support as appropriate.
+This action may include an initial assessment of safety and well-being, interim provisions for immediate protection and support for the Complainant and the Respondent.
+Such measures may include issuing a “cease all contact” directive to both the Complainant and the Respondent, changes to the Complainant’s living, learning or work environments, limit the access the Respondent has to such environments, or providing academic support as appropriate.

-To enable the College to respond to all reports in a prompt and equitable manner, the College encourages all individuals to directly report any alleged incident that is a violation of this policy to the Title IX Coordinator or the Director of Human Resources, as set forth below.
+To enable the College to respond to all reports in a prompt and equitable manner, the College encourages all individuals to directly report any alleged incident that is a violation of this policy to the Title IX Coordinator or the Director as set forth below.